-- 16. The Pharmaceutical Defendants are defined below.
+- 19. The Pharmaceutical Defendants are defined below.
 At all relevant times, the Pharmaceutical Defendants have packaged, distributed, supplied, sold, placed into the stream of commerce, labeled, described, marketed, advertised, promoted, and purported to warn or purported to inform prescribers and users regarding the benefits and risks associated with the use of prescription opioid drugs.
-The Pharmaceutical Defendants, at all times, have manufactured and sold prescription opioids without fulfilling their legal duty to prevent diversion and report suspicious orders. - 17.
+The Pharmaceutical Defendants, at all times, have manufactured and sold prescription opioids without fulfilling their legal duty to prevent diversion and report suspicious orders. - 20.
 PURDUE PHARMA L.P. is a limited partnership organized under the laws of Delaware.
-PURDUE PHARMA INC. is a New York corporation with its principal place of business in Stamford, Connecticut, and THE PURDUE FREDERICK COMPANY is a Delaware corporation with its principal place of business in Stamford, Connecticut (Purdue Pharma L.P., Purdue Pharma Inc., and The Purdue Frederick Company are referred to collectively as "Purdue"). - 18.
-Purdue manufactures, promotes, sells, and distributes opioids such as OxyContin, MS Contin, Dilaudid/Dilaudid HP, Butrans, Hysingla ER,4 and Targiniq ER in the U.S., including South Dakota.
+PURDUE PHARMA INC. is a New York corporation with its principal place of business in Stamford, Connecticut, and THE PURDUE FREDERICK COMPANY is a Delaware corporation with its principal place of business in Stamford, Connecticut.
+Collectively, Purdue Pharma L.P., Purdue Pharma Inc., and The Purdue Frederick Company are referred to as "Purdue." - Purdue manufactures, promotes, sells, and distributes opioids such as OxyContin, 21.
+MS Contin, Dilaudid/Dilaudid HP, Butrans, Hysingla ER,4 and Targiniq ER in the U.S., including Washington.
 OxyContin is Purdue's best-selling opioid.
 Since 2009, Purdue's annual sales of OxyContin have fluctuated between \$2.47 billion and \$2.99 billion, up four-fold from its 2006 sales of \$800 million.
 OxyContin constitutes roughly 30% of the entire market for analgesic drugs (painkillers).
-Purdue has registered with the South Dakota Board of Pharmacy.
+Purdue has registered with the Washington State Department of